I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

-Public executions in Western Europe and North America were always well attended and, let’s not kid ourselves, they would likely draw large crowds if held today.
+Public executions in Western Europe and North America were always well attended.
+And, let’s not kid ourselves, they would likely draw large crowds if held today.
 The number of websites offering videos of Islamic State beheadings suggests there is a public appetite for such grisly spectacles.
+People love violence.

 Rainey Bethea was convicted of the rape and murder of a 70-year-old woman, Lischia Edwards.
 Bethea was Black; Edwards was white.
 He had a history of petty crimes and trouble with alcohol, and he was well acquainted with prison cells.

-During his attack on Ms. Edwards and his theft of some of her jewellery, he left behind plenty of fingerprints and a prison ring.
+During his attack on Ms. Edwards and his theft of some of her jewelry, he left behind plenty of fingerprints and a prison ring.
 Once captured, Bethea confessed and was charged with rape.
 At his trial, he entered a guilty plea, and 18 days after the crime he received a death sentence.